🎁 FREE delivery from 60€ of purchase in mainland France!

 The main ones:

-Our Pure Lab Nutrition advice: Choose supplements with the minimum of necessary additives.
+Our Pure Lab Nutrition advice: Choose supplements with the minimum necessary additives.

-Ingredient added to give volume when the dose of active ingredient is very small.
+Ingredient added to provide volume when the active ingredient dose is very small.
 Like flour in a cake!

 The most common: maltodextrin, microcrystalline cellulose, calcium phosphate.